 Temperature 32°F (0°C)

-Relative Humidity 95-100%
+Relative Humidity 95 to 100%

 Storage Period 2 to 3 weeks

-Freezing Point 31.9°F (-0.1°C)
+Freezing Point 31.8°F (-0.1°C)

-Endive and escarole are not well adapted for long-term cold storage and cannot usually be held for more than 2 to 3 weeks even under optimum storage conditions.
+Endive and escarole are not well adapted for long-term cold storage and cannot usually be held for more than 2 to 3 weeks even under optimum storage conditions of 32°F (0°C) and 95 to 100% relative humidity (RH).
 Storage life at 41°F (5°C) is only about half this long.
-These products are very sensitive to water loss, so storage relative humidity should be maintained at 95-100%.
+These products are very sensitive to water loss, which is why storage RH should be maintained at 95 to 100%.
 One benefit of storage is that a certain amount of blanching takes place.

-Vacuum cooling, hydrovac cooling or hydro-cooling can help maintain fresh appearance.
-It is recommended that potable water chlorinated at 50 ppm, or pH 7, be used in order to avoid transfer of decay and pathogenic organisms to the products.
+Vacuum cooling, hydrovac cooling or hydrocooling can help maintain fresh appearance.
+It is recommended that potable water chlorinated at 50 ppm and adjusted to pH 7 be used in order to avoid transfer of decay and pathogenic organisms to the products.
 The storage requirements for endive and escarole closely resemble those for Lettuce.
 Exposure to ethylene will cause brown spots on the midribs as in lettuce.